JibstaMan/eddi-cli/README.md

 ### Trade-offs

 Developers like to use the term "single source of truth".
-When you start using EDDI CLI, the files created by EDDI CLI are the new one-and-only location for you to work with EDDI scripts.
-Changes made in EDDI itself will be overwritten by the EDDI CLI.
-So when you do make changes in EDDI, make sure to copy them to the respective files too or they will be overwritten next time you `build`.
+When you start using EDDI CLI, the advice is to stop making edits in EDDI and always use EDDI CLI instead.
+Ideally, the files created by EDDI CLI are the new one-and-only location for you to work with EDDI scripts.

+Be careful when you run `build`, because it will overwrite any changes you made in EDDI itself.
+You can use `diff` to check for changes and `sync` to pull changes made in EDDI to your local files.

+**Currently, the only way for EDDI to become aware of the changes made after a `build` is by restarting EDDI.**

 ## What